CERN/CTW/mods/ctw_resources/README.txt

 	-- "inventing"    Idea is being prototyped
 	-- "invented"     Protoyping completed and technologies have been gained

+	last_action = 0,
+	-- Game timestamp (world), in seconds of the last idea interaction -- Ideas and approval letters will only be given out in a certain interval

 	by = "playername",
 	-- 'string' triggering player name
 	-- Included in states "discovered", "approved" and "inventing"